zetadin/pmx/README.rst

 pmx: alchemistry in gromacs
 ===========================

-**Warning:** this is a development version of *pmx*, it is not stable or reliable yet.
-You are welcome to try/test it and provide feedback, but use use at your own risk.
-The current stable version of *pmx* can be found here: https://github.com/dseeliger/pmx
+**Warning:** this is a development version of ``pmx``, it is not stable or reliable yet.
+You are welcome to try/test it and provide feedback, but use at your own risk.
+The current stable version of ``pmx`` can be found here: https://github.com/dseeliger/pmx

-**pmx** is a python library that allows users to setup and analyse molecular dynamics simulations with the `Gromacs <http://gromacs.org>`_ package.
+``pmx`` is a python library that allows users to setup and analyse molecular dynamics simulations with the `Gromacs <http://gromacs.org>`_ package.
 Among its main features are the setup and analysis of alchemical free energy calculations for protein, nucleic acid, and small molecule mutations.